GR-Scripts/GR-Anchor/README.md

 2. **Retrieving the Anchor:**
    - Players can use the anchor item again to retrieve the anchor and get the item back in their inventory.

-## Dependencies

-- QBCore Framework
-- qb-inventory

-## Support

-For support, please contact the resource author or refer to the QBCore documentation.